-This Mongolian Beef recipe can be made faster and better than take out.
-And best of all, you probably already have most of the ingredients.
+This Mongolian Beef recipe can be made faster, healthier and better than take out.
+And best of all, you probably have most of the ingredients at home.

 Despite what the name implies, Mongolian Beef isn’t a Mongolian dish.
-It actually originated in Taiwan and quickly became very popular here in the States.
-Restaurant chains such as P.F.
-Chang's really helped bring the dish to the masses.
+It actually originated in Taiwan and quickly became popular worldwide.
+Restaurant chains, such as P.F.
+Chang's, really helped bring the dish to the masses.

-I prefer ribeye for its tenderness but flank, skirt, top lion and tender lion all work well.
-If you are using a cut that tends to be on the tougher side, be sure not to skip adding cornstarch to the marinade.
+I prefer ribeye for its flavor and tenderness.
+However, flank, skirt, top loin and tenderloin all work as well.
+If you're using a cut that tends to be on the tougher side, be sure to include cornstarch in the marinade.

 Ingredients